NethServer/nethsecurity-ui/CONTRIBUTING.md

 To enforce understandable and linear commits, the [conventional commits specification v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) is used.

 On every `npm install` a `commit-msg` hook that checks the contents of the commit is installed.
-However, if a `trash` commit or a `wip` commit needs to be provided, feel free to skip the checks with this additional `git-commit` flag: ``
+However, if a `trash` commit or a `wip` commit needs to be provided, feel free to skip the checks with this additional `git-commit` flag: `--no-verify`

 ### Develop inside a container